kripanshu-1/ADAS-feature-development-Lane-Keep-Assist-System-using-Model-Based-Approach-/README.md

 Built test harnesses and conducted MIL and SIL testing using Simulink Test.
 Verified functionality and generated embedded C code using the Embedded Coder toolbox.

-Toolbox Required:
-MATLAB
-Simulink
-Automated Driving Toolbox
-Simulink Test
-Stateflow
-Embedded Coder
+Toolbox Required: MATLAB; Simulink; Automated Driving Toolbox; Simulink Test; Stateflow; Embedded Coder

 How to Run